Malcolm Peterson Psychotherapist/Counsellor (UKCP REG)

 Other areas of counselling I deal with

-Fess: available on request
+Fees: available on request

 My therapy sessions can also be provided via Skype this can also help to manage costs and balance work and other life commitments.
 (This includes EMDR as well as clinical supervision).

 I have experience in working with people in a wide variety of settings and people from many different backgrounds, this has equipped me to help people with the many issues that they might face through out there lives.
 I have specialist knowledge from working with the NHS and other services, this has again equipped me to work with more entrenched issues.